The Dust Palace: History

 2020 pre-covid, saw The Dust Palace tour The WonderWombs to The Cultch in Vancouver and develop PULP for Hamilton Gardens Festival.
 Later in 2020, they re-developed Ithaca into the stadium scale requested by Venues and Events Palmerston North, marking their largest and most successful story-circus combination to date.

-2021 has seen the development of Haus of Yolo and The Ice Cream is Melting!, an environmentally focussed show for 4 - 8 year olds.
+2021 saw the development of a wild party cabaret where we sew the costumes live onstage, Haus of Yolo and The Ice Cream is Melting!, an environmentally focussed show for 4 - 8 year olds.